wxjiao/wxjiao.github.io/_pages/home.md

 3. On the Humanity of Conversational AI: Evaluating the Psychological Portrayal of LLMs.
 ICLR 2024 Oral.

 **LLM Safety**
+1. Refuse Whenever You Feel Unsafe: Improving Safety in LLMs via Decoupled Refusal Training.
+ACL 2025.
+2. Chain-of-Jailbreak Attack for Image Generation Models via Step by Step Editing.
+Findings of ACL 2025.
-1. GPT-4 Is Too Smart To Be Safe: Stealthy Chat with LLMs via Cipher.
+3. GPT-4 Is Too Smart To Be Safe: Stealthy Chat with LLMs via Cipher.
 ICLR 2024.
-2. Not all countries celebrate thanksgiving: On the cultural dominance in large language models.
+4. Not all countries celebrate thanksgiving: On the cultural dominance in large language models.
 ACL 2024.
-3. All languages matter: On the multilingual safety of large language models.
+5. All languages matter: On the multilingual safety of large language models.
 Findings of ACL 2024.

 **Sign Language Translation**
 1. Improving Gloss-free Sign Language Translation by Reducing Representation Density.
 NeurIPS 2024.